AugustinMauroy/am-decisiontree/README.md

 1.  **Import necessary classes**:
     ```typescript
     import { DecisionTreeClassifier, DecisionTreeRegressor } from "@am/decisiontree";
-    // Or from "./src/mod.ts" if using locally
-    // import { DecisionTreeClassifier } from "./src/mod.ts";
     ```
 2.  **Prepare your data**:
     *   `X`: An array of arrays, where each inner array represents a sample's features (numeric).